sr99622/avio/docs/source/sample.rst

 saved_model into the python/deep_sort folder in the avio distribution source code.

 The deep_sort program requires initialization arguments for the tensorflow model, the gpu memory limit, and the input and output databases.
-The program read the detections from the database, assigns a tracking id to each and writes the result to an output database.
+The program reads the detections from the database, assigns a tracking id to each and writes the result to an output database.
 The results can be replayed using the db_read callback the same way as shown above.
 Unassigned detections are shown in green, and detections which are assigned to tracks are show in white with the track number.
 A good exercise to observe the accuracy